 11- operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures, communication procedures and phraseology.

 WHAT THEORY EXAMS ARE THERE?

 In order for you to take the PPL skills test at the end of the PPL course, you will need to have successfully completed all nine theoretical exams in: air law, operational procedures, human performance, meteorology, navigation, flight performance & planning, aircraft general, principles of flight and communications.
 All of these can be completed on site at Take Flight for a cost of £25 per exam; the questions are all multiple choice and have a pass mark of 75% and are taken via our on-line platform under supervision at Take Flight.

 You have 18 months in which to complete all nine exams from the end of the month that you have attempted your first exam, and once all exams have been completed, you then have 24 months from this date in which to successfully pass your PPL skills test.

-You attempt each exam up to three times but all nine exams must be completed in no more than '6 sittings' (a sitting has been defined as a period of ten days).
 In addition to these exams there is also a practical radio telephony test, conducted by an RT examiner in order for you to gain your radio license.

 WHAT KIT DO I NEED TO PURCHASE?